mbandur/Classification-algorithms-in-data-in-banking/README.md

 # Classification algorithms in data in banking
 ## Information about this project
-The goal of this project is to choose the best a machine learning classification algorithm to predict whether the client will subscribe a term deposit.
+The goal of this project is to choose the best a machine learning classification algorithm in order to predict whether the client will subscribe a term deposit.
 ## Domain information about the data
-The data is related with direct marketing campaigns of a Portuguese banking institution.The marketing campaigns were based on phone calls.
+The data is related to direct marketing campaigns of a Portuguese banking institution.The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+For most of the cases, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
 ## More info about data set
 https://archive.ics.uci.edu/ml/datasets/Bank+Marketing